 - You’ll be asked to grant permissions.
 Tap on Grant Permissions.

 - Hit Allow.

 - Select Configure.
-Enter de destination number and select your provider.
+Enter the destination number and select your provider.
 Then hit Save.

 - Toggle call forwarding on where it says forwarding is disabled.

-Not usually, especially if you’re using Settings or an app to set up call forwarding.
+Not usually, especially if you’re using the phone settings or an app to set up call forwarding.
 You’ll likely lose the changes if you switch devices.
-Sometimes the changes stick around when you use dial codes, but even these fail most times.
+Sometimes, the changes stick around when you use dial codes, but even these fail most times.